-A 4 character code that most accurately and comprehensively represents the subject matter being taught in the course(s).
+A 4-character code that most accurately and comprehensively represents the subject matter being taught in the course(s).
+Most subject codes consist of 4 characters.
 Courses are identified on transcripts and the Course and Program Catalogue by subject codes, so effective communication should be the primary consideration when determining subject codes.